 When determining the recoverable amount of the CGU or CGUs to which goodwill is allocated, the Company relies on a number of factors, including historical results, business plans, forecasts and market data.
-Changes in the condition for these judgments and estimates can significantly affect the recoverable amount.
+Changes in these judgments and estimates can significantly affect the estimated recoverable amount.